 The only time this doesn't happen are war survivor/refugee films, especially if the cast are survivors of a genocide and the enemy is an unstoppable tide of death and destruction and there is little to no talk of "fighting back" and instead is constantly on the run.

 Another type of war film that generally averts this are nuclear holocaust movies like WarGames and The Day After (played seriously, that is; Dr. Strangelove is one of the most notorious cases to play this trope straight because it's a comedy).
 They often don't show battles and the whole futility of nuclear warfare elevates the conflict to an Enemy Mine between the mutually antagonistic powers to prevent The End of the World as We Know It.
-If the missiles do start flying, expect to see death, destruction, misery and the horrifying end of humanity as people slowly die of radiation poisoning.
+If the missiles do start flying, expect to see death, destruction, misery, and the horrifying end of humanity as people either get vaporized or slowly die of radiation poisoning.

 British TV chef Jamie Oliver tried to avert this by showing people their weekly intake of junk food all dumped together into a huge unappetizing mess.
 As Charlie Brooker pointed out, the resulting message was "don't eat your food that way".